kkatsaros/fix-greek-subs/README.md

 # fix-greek-subs
-A small script helping to replace invalid characters inside greek subtitle files (namely, Ά in place of ’).
+A small script helping to replace invalid characters inside common greek subtitle files (namely, Ά in place of ’).